Home

 And don't forget insurance!
 In this era of airline bankruptcies and delayed flights, it can be a lifesaver.
 Your vacation can take a year to save for, only a second to ruin.
 Purchase travel insurance through Travel Guard.
 Starting at $30.

-You should find a travel agent if:
+You should find a travel agent to help you book your trip if:

 this is your first visit to the area - whether it's a trip-of-a-lifetime to Hawaii or Europe, or just your first excursion to Vegas or DisneyWorld, enlist the help of someone who's been there, and booked many trips there, before.
 Do you know if that cheap package is really a good value, or does it include a fleabag hotel in a bad neighborhood?